-As regular readers might recall, I met Claire of Hopping Hare Candles shortly before Christmas when I snapped up one of her gorgeous Relaxing candles at a small business fair in Leamington Spa.
+I met Claire of Hopping Hare Candles at a small business fair in Leamington Spa when I snapped up one of her gorgeous Relaxing candles with a delicate lavender scent that now floats through our home.
 Since then I have had the absolute pleasure of learning more about Claire and her sister Justine and they have very kindly gifted some candles to me to try out.
-Most recently they sent me three of their tealight testers for their sparkling new Spring Collection, and I couldn’t wait to smell them.
-With three amazing scents they are unique and definitely grab the attention!
-I was keen to find out more about not just these candles which I know have been fun for them to create, but more about the people behind the business too.
+Most recently they sent me three of their tealight testers (available for £1 each) for their sparkling Spring Collection.
+These are totally unique and definitely grab the attention with uplifting fresh scents that are a perfect companion to any kitchen.
+I was keen to find out more about not just these candles which I know have been fun for them to create, but about the people behind the business too.

 So, I asked Claire a few questions about herself, her sister, and their business:

 My background is in marketing.
 I have over 30 years experience in all forms of marketing and working in big advertising agencies, and scarily half of that experience was before the dominance of the internet!
 I’ve been lucky in that I have worked on many global brands as well as lots of small emerging businesses, covering design, branding, advertising and online.
 Justine has been in sales and customer facing roles for around 20 years now.
 Our combined experience has meant that we have been able to push our company forward very quickly, and that we could come to the marketplace as a very well formed professional company last October.
 The things that most small businesses struggle with were easier for us due to our experience.
 We share a common desire to make really high quality products.
 If we do a job, we like to do it properly.
 We only make things we would buy and use ourselves.